BurgundyIsAPublicEnemy/EPIDEMIUM-Season-3/README.md

 Models were run and implemented on Google Colab using a GPU (CUDA) Untested on other hardware

-1. Set up your .env file
+1. Set up the var.env files
+2. Put them at the root of your Google Drive.
-1. Run the Data_Preperation notebook.
+3. Run the Data_Preperation notebook.
+Make sure your filepaths are correct
-2. Once data preperation is done, run the MODEL_PATH notebook.
+4. Once data preperation is done, run the MODEL_PATH notebook.
+Remember to set your models paths right
-3. Outputted model should appear wherever you set MODEL_PATH in the Run_Model notebook
+5. Outputted model should appear wherever you set MODEL_PATH in the Run_Model notebook
-4. Run Generate_Visualizations_Using_GradCam to get your visualizations if you are debugging
+6. Run Generate_Visualizations_Using_GradCam to get your visualizations if you are debugging

 ## Running this code
 Please use Google Colab with a GPU accelerator to ensure best performance.